Hello.

 I was Chairperson of the Belfast Fairtrade Committee, responsible for City accreditation in two national boards and managing partnerships across the UK.

-I have done just about everything, apart from the obvious, like underwater welding, fighting a Bengal tiger and flying a plane, or, I dunno, performing open-heart surgery on a demigod.
+I have done just about everything, apart from the obvious, like underwater welding, fighting a Bengal tiger, flying a plane, or performing open-heart surgery on a demigod.

 Be well, be beautiful and be good.